aws-samples/media-analysis-policy-evaluation-framework/README.md

 - **Video Shots**

-    A cluster of adjacent video frames representing a camera movement.
+    A continuous sequence of frames captured by a single camera without interruption.
 The following metadata is available for video shots:
     - Shot Start and End Timestamps: The exact time range of the shot.
     - Shot Summary: A summary of the shot, generated based on the frame summaries and audio transcription using the Amazon Bedrock Anthropic Claude V3 Haiku model.

 - **Video Scenes**

-    A cluster of shots and audio chapters representing a logical unit of the video, such as a movie scene or a segment of an interview focused on one subject.
+    A continuous sequence of shots and audio chapters representing a logical unit of the video, such as a movie scene or a segment of an interview focused on one subject.
 The following metadata is available for scenes:
     - Scene Start and End Timestamps: The exact time range of the scene.
     - Scene Summary: A summary of the scene, generated from shot summaries and audio transcriptions using the Amazon Bedrock Anthropic Claude V3 Sonnet model.